Dimo99/NullifierLabs/cipherpay.md

 ## 🪙 Depositing into CipherPay

-Let’s see how deposits work.
+Let's see how deposits work.

 ### 🖼️ Deposit Flow